mrkkrp/markkarpov.com/post/announcing-megaparsec-5.md

-`tokens` (that influences performance of `string`) is coded differently than in Parsec because I wanted to have a bit different error messages that show not just current mismatched token, but all sequence parsed up to first mismatch and all sequence that is expected. `tokens` also backtracks automatically in Megaparsec 4.3+ but this has no impact on performance.
+`tokens` (that influences performance of `string`) is coded differently than in Parsec because I wanted to have a bit different error messages that show not just current mismatched token, but an entire sequence parsed up to first mismatch and an entire sequence that is expected. `tokens` also backtracks automatically in Megaparsec 4.3+ but this has no impact on performance.
 `choice` is not considerably faster because in Megaparsec it does a lot more than in Parsec since we need to be able to get parser state on errors for